kartevonmorgen/wp-libraries/README.md

 - Creates a class based Wrapper around the Wordpress Settings API
 - Adding functionality to add Metaboxes with custom fields to Posttypes.
 - Adding an own MVC for creating additional Forms in Wordpress.
-- Has an API to find the Open Street Map coordinates for an address.
+- Has an API to find the Open Street Map coordinates for an address .
 - Classes for Initiative and Locations.